Bwaite43/bundleemup.com/index.md

 ---
 layout: home
 ---
-# About Theme

-Bundle ‘Em Up Coat Giveaway!
+# Bundle ‘Em Up Coat Giveaway!

 Hendricks County

 We are in urgent need of new or gently used winter coats!
 We are collecting from Sep 15th – Oct 15th